911: Lone Star fans ‘devastated’ as main cast member ‘leaves’ series

 US TV viewers are lamenting the alleged departure of a main character from a beloved series.

-It has been reported that confusion over contractual renogtiations for FOX series 911: Lone Star have led to drama behind-the-scenes, meaning many cast members are in the process of actively pursuing other projects.
+It has been reported that confusion over contractual renegotiations for FOX series 911: Lone Star have led to drama behind-the-scenes, meaning many cast members are in the process of actively pursuing other projects.

-One such star was Sierra McClain, who appears in the series as call centre operator Grace Ryder, and it’s now being claimed that McClain was now left the show altogether.
+One such star was Sierra McClain, who appears in the series as call centre operator Grace Ryder, and it’s now being claimed that McClain has now left the show altogether.

 In fact, according to Deadline, the 911 spin-off’s fifth season will be its last after Marlene Harris actor Robyn Lively wrote in a now-deleted social media post: “So excited to be a part of @911lonestar’s final season!!
 What a ride it’s been!”